W34K3D/W34K3D/Python Documentation.md

 ## Memory & Variables

-Computer programs use variables to remember important information, like item in
+Computer programs use variables to remember important information,
-a shopping cart, prices and discounts.
+like item in  a shopping cart, prices and discounts.

-The line of code below tells the computer to store information in a variable called item.
+The line of code below tells the computer to store information in a variable
+called item.

 ```py
 item = "bike"
 ```
 To create a variable, you just need to give it a name.
-The information that you need to store is added on the right.
+&nbsp; The information that you need to store is added on the right.
 Variables have a **name** and a **value**.
-They are connected with the **equal sign =**.
+&nbsp; They are connected with the **equal sign =**.
 You can think of a varibale as a box that contains some information.

 ## Text Data

 A large amount of information out there consists of text.
-A piece of text data is called a string.
+&nbsp; A piece of text data is called a string.
 **Strings** in Python need to be surrounded by **quotation marks**.

 ```py
 "TheLordoftheRings"
 ```

-We use quotation marks to tell Python that we are working with a piece of text data.
+We use quotation marks to tell Python that we are working with
+a piece of text data.
-Strings can be stored in variables.
+&nbsp; Strings can be stored in variables.
 In Python, both single ' and double " quotes can be used to define strings.
-The quotation marks just need to match.
+&nbsp; The quotation marks just need to match.

 The code in computer programs is made of **statements**.
-Statements are the instructions for the computer to follow.
+&nbsp; Statements are the instructions for the computer to follow.
 The **print()** statement is the easiest way to send a value to the screen.

 ## Numerical Data

 Numerical data is information that comes in the form of numbers.
-Numerical values can be directly stored in variables.
+&nbsp; Numerical values can be directly stored in variables.
 Numerical data souldn't be in quotation marks.
-The line of code below declares a numerical variable.
+&nbsp; The line of code below declares a numerical variable.
 ```py
 points = 500
 ```